actionml/docs.actionml.com/install.md

 ## Install Fresh

-For a first-time install on a single machine
+For a first-time install on a single machine. **NOTE**: do not install as "root"!
+Create a sudoer user as described above.

 ### Install From a Script